 members of an Accounting Practice using Braiins

-investors, researchers, financial analysts, shareholders, creditors, banks, debenture holders, actual and potential investors etc
+investors, researchers, financial analysts, shareholders, creditors, banks, debenture holders, actual and potential investors etc.

 regulatory authorities

 To obtain via use of the SIR (Sematic Integrated Reporting) capability of Braiins:

 Easy to use, interactive, semantic reports for review and analysis of an entity i.e. querying its data and presenting the results in report or graphical form